demtech/wb/README.md

 The setup are not perfect, however.
 There are still a number of technical hurdles to climb, so it is still not open for layman.
-Another large challenge are the planned iOS changes where MAC-addresses are randomly shifted.
+Another large challenge is the planned iOS change where MAC-addresses are randomly shifted when performing probe requests.
 This will make us unable to track any user for a longer period of time, resulting in a serious blow to this type of tools ([see TechCrunch](http://techcrunch.com/2013/06/14/ios-7-eliminates-mac-address-as-tracking-option-signaling-final-push-towards-apples-own-ad-identifier-technology/?_ga=1.61162732.1122695649.1406633760)).

-Lastly, I will mention that I have been struggling with drivers randomly crashing irregularly.
-In particular this appeared to be a problem when using the FAT filesystem on the USB devices to store the data.
-The problem have been fixed in more recent versios of OpenWRT, which is why we are using the (at the time unfinished) Barrier Breaking version.

 Please direct any questions or comments to the DemTech research group at http://demtech.dk